 The construction industry is a rewarding one.
 Still, nobody is performing work just for fun (probably), so it’s crucial to have a handle on payments.
 We normally talk about making sure those payments navigate their way through the construction payment chain.
 That’s incredibly important, and it’s a huge issue facing the construction industry.
 But knowing how much should be paid is equally important.
-On projects where prevailing wage laws apply, it’s important to abide by those rules.
-Let’s look at the California prevailing wage rules.
+On construction projects where prevailing wage laws apply, it’s important to abide by those rules.
+Let’s look at the prevailing wage rules under California law.

 California Prevailing Wage Rules

-California state law requires that, on public works projects, pay to workers must equal:
+California law requires that, on public works projects, pay to workers must equal:

 “the general prevailing rate of per diem wages for work of a similar character in the locality in which the public work is performed, and not less than the general prevailing rate.”

-However, this does not apply to public works projects $1,000 or less.
+However, this does not apply to public works contracts $1,000 or less.
 Further, the law also states that:

 The contractor to whom the contract is awarded, and any subcontractor under him, shall pay not less than the specified prevailing rates of wages to all workmen employed in the execution of the contract.

-We don’t love quoting the statute, but this one is pretty clear: prevailing wage is a serious topic in California.
+We don’t love quoting the statute, but this one is pretty clear: prevailing wage is a serious topic in the state of California.

 How are California Prevailing Wages Determined?

-California’s prevailing wages are determined by the Director of the Department of Industrial Relations.
-The director sets the prevailing wage rate according to “collective bargaining agreements and rates predetermined for federal public works, within the locality and the nearest labor market” under Cal Lab Code § 1773.
+California prevailing wage determinations are set by the Director of the Department of Industrial Relations (DIR).
+The director sets the prevailing wage rate according to “collective bargaining agreements and rates predetermined for federal public works, within the locality and the nearest labor market” under California Labor Code § 1773.

 If the director determines that those rates do not match up with the rates that are “actually prevailing in the locality” the director will find more data from “local labor organizations, employers, and employer associations” about the type of work in question.
 Then, the rate that will be set cannot be less than the “actually prevailing rate.”